bill-hoerr/automotive-data-pipeline-demo/README.md

 **The Daily Nightmare:**
 - **No APIs** - Legacy DMS vendors provide zero integration options
-- **Manual CSV exports** - IT staff manually downloads files each morning
+- **Manual CSV exports** - Staff manually downloads files each morning
 - **No real-time data** - Everything is batch processed from previous day
 - **Location silos** - Customer who services at Location A, buys at Location B = two separate records
 - **8+ hour delays** - By the time marketing gets data, customers have already made decisions
 - **Missed opportunities** - Can't trigger "service reminder" emails or target recent buyers

-> *"A customer could buy a $60,000 truck on Monday, and our marketing system wouldn't know about it until Wednesday.
-Meanwhile, we're still sending them 'shop for trucks' ads."*
+> *"A customer could buy a $50,000 car on Monday, and our marketing system wouldn't know about it until Wednesday.
+Meanwhile, we're still sending them 'shop for vehicle ads."*

 ## Custom Identity Resolution System